You are here

 The Colorado Department of Education Educator Talent Division addresses the full continuum of talent management and human capital development, including:

-A focus on educator talent is critical because what we know is that classroom teaching and school leadership are the strongest school-based factors impacting student achievement.
-CDE is supporting the state’s 178 school districts to attract, prepare, support, and develop great educators because every child in every classroom deserves to have excellent teachers and excellent building leaders who are supported in their ongoing professional growth.
+A focus on educator talent is critical, especially considering that classroom teaching and school leadership are the strongest school-based factors impacting student achievement.
+CDE supports the state’s 178 school districts and 21 boards of cooperative education services (BOCES) to attract, prepare, support, and develop great educators because every child in every classroom deserves to have excellent teachers and excellent building leaders who are supported in their ongoing professional growth.

 As such, the mission of the Colorado Department of Education’s Educator Talent Division is to develop, deploy and support talent management and human capital development strategies for districts and schools so that the most effective educators are in every school and classroom and all students are prepared for college, career, and life.

-To support districts in implementing the new evaluation requirements, CDE worked with a variety of stakeholders to design, develop and pilot the Colorado State Model Evaluation System.
-The Rules and Regulations promulgated by the State Board of Education allow districts to choose to use the Colorado State Model Evaluation System OR create their own system as long as the system created adheres to state statute and rules.
+CDE worked with a variety of stakeholders to design, develop and pilot the Colorado State Model Evaluation System.
+The rules and regulations promulgated by the State Board of Education allow districts to choose to use the Colorado State Model Evaluation System OR create their own system as long as the system created adheres to state statute and rules.

 The basic purposes of the statewide system to evaluate the effectiveness of licensed personnel are:

 - To ensure that all licensed personnel are evaluated using multiple, fair, transparent, timely, rigorous, and valid methods, fifty percent of which is determined by the academic growth of their students;

 - To ensure that all licensed personnel receive adequate feedback and professional development support to provide them a meaningful opportunity to improve their effectiveness; and